-Right now, end-of-life financial literacy has become a cornerstone of responsible estate planning.
-One of the most common questions I receive as a death doula is: what is the best age to buy funeral insurance?
-While many people associate this type of coverage with the very elderly, the reality of the 2025-2026 insurance market suggests that waiting too long can be a costly mistake.
+End-of-life financial literacy is an important part of responsible estate planning.
+One of the most common questions families ask is: what is the best age to buy funeral insurance?
+While many people associate this type of coverage with the very elderly, today's insurance market suggests that waiting too long can be a costly mistake.

 Funeral insurance, often called burial or final expense insurance, is designed specifically to cover the costs associated with your passing—from the casket and service to medical bills and legal fees.
-Because rates are primarily determined by your age and health at the time of application, understanding the "burial insurance timing" is the most effective way to ensure your family isn't left with a $12,000 bill during their time of grief.
+Because rates are primarily determined by your age and health at the time of application, understanding the "burial insurance timing" is one of the most effective ways to keep your family from facing a large funeral bill during their time of grief.

 The Timeline: When Should You Start Looking?